Data Risk Management: Framework, Assessment & Strategies

 4. Fortra (PhishLabs)

 The managed service model means PhishLabs analysts handle investigation and takedown requests rather than your security team.
-This approach works well for organizations without dedicated brand protection staff.
+This works well for organizations without dedicated brand protection staff.

 These tools analyze individual URLs and domains for phishing indicators.
 They’re useful for security operations and incident response.